Caching website

 Caching allows you to efficiently reuse previously retrieved or computed data.

-Knowing that the basic database functions (such as CRUD) are rather slow in the computer programming sense, caching is necessary to reduce the time spent waiting for results.
+Knowing that the primary database functions (such as CRUD) are relatively slow in the sense of computer programming, caching is necessary to reduce the time spent waiting for results.

 Caching with ReadyCMS

-ReadyCMS devs take pride in its speed, as well as in the performance of websites that use ReadyCMS.
+ReadyCMS devs take pride in its speed and in the performance of websites that use ReadyCMS.

-The main reason for the excellent ReadyCMS performance is an advanced and highly optimized caching system.
+The main reason for the excellent ReadyCMS performance is that it is an advanced and highly optimized caching system.

 Note: